zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 The conclusion, effectiveness, interpretation, amendment, supplement, termination, execution, and dispute resolution of this policy are governed by the laws of the People's Republic of China.
 If there is no relevant legal provision, reference should be made to commercial practices and/or industry practices.

-Any disputes arising from the use of OneClick services and related to OneClick services shall be resolved through consultation between OneClick and you.
+Any disputes arising from the use of SnapAction services and related to SnapAction services shall be resolved through consultation between SnapAction and you.
 If consultation fails, either party may file a lawsuit with the court.

 **12. Contact Us**